 - Repeat this process with any edges that were missed.

 - Do not attempt this with real leather.

 - You will want to prepare your wallet for hardware before you add the glue.
 This will also help you to have it centered on your final wallet.

-- Find your template and fold all the flaps in: With the pointed flap at the top, fold in the left and right sides, then the bottom side, and finally the pointed top.
+- On the cardstock template, fold the flaps in with the pointed flap at the top, fold in the left and right sides, then the bottom side, and finally the pointed top.

-- Use your ruler to find the center of your wallet.
+- You can also do this by using your ruler to find the center of your wallet.